Best Bike Travel Case of 2020

 Protection is exceptionally important when evaluating a bicycle travel case.
 It is not uncommon for some bicycle fanatics to have bikes worth many, many, thousands of dollars.
 These riders can be very protective of their prized bicycle, and rightfully so.
 Nobody wants to arrive at their dream riding location after a day of planes, trains, and automobiles to find gauges in their frame.
 A mechanical issue like a snapped derailleur hanger or broken brake lever would be an even less-pleasant surprise.

 The most protective bike case in our review is the ToPeak Pak Go X case.
 If you have a high-end road or gravel bike and want maximum protection, this is the travel case for you.
 This bike case uses a hard-shell design, while other cases are more like a bag and use a fabric construction.
 The ToPeak uses a burly, hard, plastic casing that protects the bike very well.
 If luggage gets stacked on top of this case, the bicycle is protected.
 If the case gets tossed onto a corner or tips over on a curb or sharp edge, the bike is protected.
 The loading process is complex but delivers a solid, protected, hold, and uses foam materials to cover your frame.
-Why didn't the ToPeak case win the Editors' Choice award?
+Why didn't the ToPeak case win best overall case?
 This case does not work with mountain bikes.
 It only accepts road and gravel bikes, but does not work with mountain bikes due to the longer wheelbase and different axle standards.

 The EVOC case delivers a secure hold and protects your bicycle quite well.
 The frame is partially padded, and a frame/stand holds your bike securely within the case.
 We only had one concern with this case as the handlebar mount on the top tube padding is a little weak, and the proximity to the fragile fork stanchions is a bit worrisome.
 There could be a problem the bars come loose.
 The Dakine Roller Bag is easy to use but sacrifices a bit in the way of protection, and the lack of a mounting stand means your bicycle is floating around within the case a little bit.
 When you shake and rock the Dakine case, you can feel your bicycle flopping back and forth a little bit, which is not ideal.
 That said, we did not observe any damage to our bike during testing.